 - Chuck Cunningham Syndrome: They stopped appearing towards the end of the series.

 - Clingy Jealous Girl: Both of them and amusingly so for a pair of usually emotionless, silent, inhuman-looking enforcers.
 When Penguin briefly teamed up with Catwoman for a job, both of them REALLY made it clear that they disliked her flirting with their boss and how he wasn't paying as much attention to them.

 - Creepy Twins: See Ambiguously Human and you'll understand why.

 - The Faceless: They are never seen without their masks or catsuits at any point in the series.

 - Kimono Fanservice: Subverted.
 The twins wear green kimonos and black wigs over their masks and catsuits when they're not fighting, but there is really nothing sexy about them.

-- Paid Harem: Possibly.
+- Paid Harem: Possibly, especially given how they behaved when their boss was canoodling with Catwoman.
 Though it's a very peculiar example, as there's no real way to know exactly what they are.
 Humans?
 Robots?
 Mutants?
 Are they even actually female?